 Before you go shopping for Montessori learning toys, there are some important factors to consider.
 Different toys correspond to different ages and skill levels.
 As with any toy for young children, you’ll want to be mindful of small parts that could easily break off and be swallowed by babies.
 Other qualities to consider include design and price.

-Continue reading this guide to discover more about Montessori toys, from the benefits they offer to the factors you should consider when selecting them.
-For inspiration, we have provided information about some of our favorite Montessori toys on the market.
+This guide will help you discover more about Montessori toys, from the benefits they offer to the factors you should consider when selecting them.

 The Montessori method was developed by Maria Montessori, an Italian medical doctor who studied pedagogy extensively in late 1800s Rome.
 As part of her learning, she observed how children in Rome’s asylums were treated poorly.
 This inspired her creation of a method that centers on developmental progress for children.